United℠ Business Card review

 Current welcome offer

-If you’ve been waiting to pull the trigger on the United Business card, the current welcome offer is the standard bonus point package the United Business Card typically offers: 75,000 bonus miles after spending $5,000 on purchases within the first three months.
+If you’ve been waiting to pull the trigger on the United Business card, the current welcome offer is the one of the best you’ll find, making now a great time to apply.
+You can earn a two-tiered bonus worth up to 150,000 bonus miles.
+You’ll earn the first 75,000 bonus miles after you spend $5,000 in the first three months, plus an additional 75,000 miles after you spend $20,000 total in the first six months.

 In addition to the welcome offer, this particular United credit card provides plenty of opportunities to earn miles toward future travel or other rewards.
 Don’t forget, you can earn rewards on your employees’ cards, too.